1. The Quest of PCB Manufacturing Cost

 Figure 5 and Figure 6 show breaking and removing the cut-in-hold PCB area from actual usable PCB area.

-1- The Panelization is much popular among product producers for cost and time saving, ease of shipment, easy fitting into assembly plants etc.
+1- The Panelization is much popular among producers for cost and time saving, ease of shipment, easy fitting into assembly plants etc.

 2- It saves standard workable area for PCB manufacturing.